Waukesha County Court Records

 How to search probate records:

-The Probate Court handles guardianships and protective placements for adults, including guardianship of the person, guardianship of the estate, conservatorships, and protective placements for individuals who are found incompetent.
-Guardians are required to file annual reports on the condition of the ward.
-State-approved forms for guardianship, conservatorship, and estate proceedings are available through the Wisconsin Court System forms page and through the Register in Probate’s office.
-Local probate court rules contain additional requirements specific to Waukesha County, including rules governing facsimile filings and document formatting.
+The Probate Court handles guardianships and protective placements for adults, including guardianship of the person, guardianship of the estate, conservatorships, and protective placements for individuals found incompetent.
+Guardians must file annual reports on the condition of the ward.
+State-approved forms for guardianship, conservatorship, and estate proceedings are available through the Wisconsin Court System forms page and through the Register in Probate's office.
+Local probate court rules set additional requirements specific to Waukesha County, including rules on facsimile filings and document formatting.

 Property records for Waukesha County — including deeds, mortgages, liens, and plat maps — are maintained by the Register of Deeds and can be searched through the Public Access/Online Document Search Portal.
 The Register of Deeds office can be reached for land records inquiries at (262) 548-7589 or by email at wclandrecords@waukeshacounty.gov.